 This case concerned a claim made by a worker against his employer for work injury compensation under the Work Injury Compensation Act ("WICA").
 The worker was injured and sent to the hospital when carrying pipes weighing 50 to 69 kilograms with a co-worker.
 The MOM found in favour of the worker and awarded him compensation for his injury.
 This decision was overturned on appeal by the employer before the Commissioner for Labour ("Commissioner"), who dismissed the worker's claim.
 The worker appealed against the Commissioner's decision before the High Court.
 In particular, to establish an employer's lability for compensation under the WICA, the worker has to prove that he has suffered a personal injury that has been caused by an accident, and that the accident arose out of and in the course of employment.
-It was not disputed that the worker's injury was caused by an accident, which arose out of and in the course of employment.
+It was not disputed that the worker had suffered a personal injury in this case.
+The main issue on appeal was whether the worker's injury was caused by an accident, which arose out of and in the course of employment.